Transam Advert - March 1983

 Portable micros - taking the computer a step further

-This is one of a few adverts that appeared around the time which could be read as something of a sad coda on the life of Transam Microsystems Limited, which had started out as Transam Components and which had launched its Triton one-board computer in a "we supply the parts, you describe how to make it" collaboration with Electronics Today back in October 1978.
-Either that or it had recently launched Transam Micros as a retailer spin-off.
+This is one of a few adverts that appeared around about the same time which could be read as something of a sad coda on the life of Transam Microsystems Limited.